-This section will describe Option 2 in more detail as described in the McIntosh Perry 2020 report.
+This section will describe Option 2 in more detail as described in the McIntosh Perry 2020 report, as well as the more detailed scope of work provided in May 2021 (McIntosh Perry 2021).
 This section will also address in more detail, the specific impacts of the preferred option on the heritage attributes of the Meadowvale Village Heritage Conservation District as well as the Heritage Attributes of the bridge itself, as listed in the Meadowvale Village Heritage Conservation District Plan, 2014.
 Option 2 for this bridge aligns with Bridge Conservation Option 3.